cloudControl/documentation/Guides/NodeJS/AWS S3.md

 var s3 = new AWS.S3();
 ~~~

-Now let's do some operations on S3 buckets and objects:
+Now, let's do some operations on S3 buckets and objects:

 ~~~javascript
  s3.createBucket({Bucket: 'myBucket'}, function() {